-Susceptibility to disinfectants: Spores are resistant to most disinfectants and, when susceptible, they require longer contact time.
-Clostridium spores are resistant to ethyl and propyl alcohols, chlorine dioxide.
-Spores of clostridium species can be killed by high level disinfectants such as 2% aqueous glutaraldehyde within 3 hours, and 8% formaldehyde.
+Disinfectants: C. perfringens spores are resistant to ethyl and propyl alcohols, chlorine dioxide.
+They can be killed by high level disinfectants such as 2% aqueous glutaraldehyde within 3 hours, and 8% formaldehyde.

-Physical inactivation: Spores are highly resistant to both heat, and gamma-irradiation.
+Physical inactivation: C. perfringens spores are highly resistant to both heat, and gamma-irradiation.
 Enterotoxin is heat labile and can be inactivated by heat treatment at 60 degrees Celsius for 5 minutes.

-Survival in the environment: Spores can survive in soil, crevices, food, decaying vegetation, marine sediments, internal cavities and in the anaerobic conditions inside animal carcasses.
+Survival in the Environment: C. perfringens spores can survive in soil, crevices, food, decaying vegetation, marine sediments, internal cavities and in the anaerobic conditions inside animal carcasses.

 - .
 Clostridium Virulence factor database (VFDB) (2019)